 Choose Ad Source

-- From the Applications and Sites tab on the Dashboard, click an existing placement name to select it.
-OR If you are in the Monitization Dashboard select the placement from the left hand sidebar.
+- From the Applications and Sites tab on the Dashboard, click an existing App or Site to open the placements associated with it.
+Then click a placement name to open the Monetization Dashboard.
+Once in the Monetization Dashboard, you can jump to additional placements using the left hand sidebar.

 - Click the blue plus sign next to create an Ad source.

 - Select the Ad source type from the drop down.

 AOL Mobile Marketplace - ONE by AOL: Mobile's programmatic exchange, hosting more than 200 advertisers platforms looking to buy your inventory.

 Millennial Media Network - ONE by AOL: Mobile's direct demand source, delivering exclusive advertiser campaigns to our connected publishers.

 Ad Network - A third-party advertising partner you connect to through ONE by AOL: Mobile.